tpol47/proper-plants-solution/README.md

 A [live demo of the finished project](https://proper-plants.netlify.app/) is available for you to reference.

-## Getting Started

-This is a pair-programming assignment that _will_ be submitted!

-1. One person should create a new repository under their GitHub account using this one as a template.
-2. Add the other teammates as collaborators to that repository.
-3. All team members should clone the repository down.
-4. Decide amongst yourselves how to split up the work.

 ## Requirements

 You'll be building this project from scratch!
 You are highly encouraged to reference previous solutions.